mapninja/QGIS-101/ReadMe.md

 ![](./media/customize.png)

 ### Add a plugin
-The first thing we would like to do is at a base map layer to our map project.
-We will use the quick map services plug-in to add a base map created by Stamen design.
+The first thing we would like to do is add a base map layer to our map project.
+We will use the **Quick Map Services** plug-in to add a base map created by [Stamen design](https://stamen.com/).
 QGIS uses a plug-in model to extend the functionality of the basic software.
-Most plug-ins are contributed by members of the QGIS community and many extend functionality by adding interactivity with external services like geocoding , routing, and base map services.
+Most plug-ins are contributed by members of the QGIS community and many extend functionality by adding interactivity with external services like geocoding, routing, and base map services.

 1. On the **Main menu** of **QGIS**, find the **Plug-ins** menu and open the **Manage and install plugins** dialogue.
 2. In the search box at the top of the dialogue, search for the term "QuickMapServices"